Materials: Cupcake Conundrum handout

 b.
 Some triggers for psoriasis are stress, cold and dry weather, a cut, sunburn, or some medicines.

-9. Facilitator explains that when the body comes into contact with these things, they trigger, or set off, the eczema or psoriasis.
+9. Explain that when the body comes into contact with these things, they trigger, or set off, the eczema or psoriasis.

 10. But don’t worry, neither eczema nor psoriasis are contagious, and both can be treated.
 There’s no cure, but they can be treated with ointments, creams, or medicines.
 There are other treatment options too, but you have to see a dermatologist, or skin doctor, to get diagnosed and find out which treatment is best for you.